-- Advance Construction: Advance Construction (AC) is a financial management tool used to advance projects to meet program goals and project delivery schedules using nonfederal funds while remaining eligible for federal funding at a later date.
-Once federal funding becomes available AC projects may be converted in whole or in part to normal federal funding.
-The previously expended funds are then replenished by federal reimbursements. - Toll Credits: Section 120(j) of Title 23 allows states to use certain toll revenue expenditures as a credit toward the non-federal matching share of programs authorized by Title 23 (except for the emergency relief programs) and for transit programs authorized by Chapter 53 of Title 49, referred as transportation development credits.
+Advance Construction: Advance Construction (AC) is a financial management tool used to advance projects to meet program goals and project delivery schedules using nonfederal funds while remaining eligible for federal funding at a later date.
+Once federal

+• Toll Credits: Section 120(j) of Title 23 allows states to use certain toll revenue expenditures as a credit toward the non-federal matching share of programs authorized by Title 23 (except for the emergency relief programs) and for transit programs authorized by Chapter 53 of Title 49, referred as transportation development credits.
 Toll credits are not additional funds, but may be used in lieu of the non-federal match, bringing federal participation in a project to 100 percent of the project cost.
 The TIP must remain fiscally constrained when using toll credits in lieu of the non-federal match.
 Tracking of toll credits is performed through MTC's Fund Management System (FMS).
-State and Regional toll credits policies and procedures are included in Appendix A-53 and Appendix A-54.
+State and Regional toll credits policies and procedures are included in Appendix A-39 and Appendix A-40.